Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 |---|---|---|

-| Same day as event/shift | Quick thank-you acknowledging what happened | Text message or brief email |
+| Same day as event | Quick thank-you acknowledging what happened | Text or brief email |

-| Within one week | More detailed thank-you with specific outcomes | Email or handwritten card |
+| Within one week | Detailed thank-you with specific outcomes | Email or handwritten card |

-| Monthly or quarterly | Public recognition of standout contributors | Social media post, newsletter mention |
+| Monthly or quarterly | Public recognition of standout contributors | Social post, newsletter mention |

-| Annually | Formal appreciation event or awards ceremony | Luncheon, banquet, or gathering |
+| Annually | Formal appreciation event or awards | Luncheon, banquet, gathering |

-| National Volunteer Week (third week of April) | Dedicated celebration of all volunteers | Events, posts, gifts, personal notes |
+| National Volunteer Week (third week of April) | Dedicated celebration of all volunteers | Events, posts, personal notes |

-How Do You Personalize Appreciation When You Have Dozens of Volunteers?
+How Do You Personalize Appreciation at Scale?

 Frequently Asked Questions